COVID-19 pandemic in the Regional Municipality of Peel

-The COVID-19 pandemic is an ongoing viral pandemic of coronavirus disease 2019 (COVID-19), a novel infectious disease caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
+The COVID-19 pandemic was a viral pandemic of coronavirus disease 2019 (COVID-19), a novel infectious disease caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
 The pandemic has affected the Cities of Mississauga and Brampton, and the Town of Caledon, within the Regional Municipality of Peel.
 As part of the larger closure decisions in Ontario, a stay-at-home order shuttered all nonessential businesses, and caused event cancellations.

 As early as May 2020, Peel was considered one of the province's main "hot spots", in particular Brampton.
 That month, a Mississauga nursing home was taken over by the Province after a scathing report from the military.

 As of December 2020, a third of Peel's workplace outbreaks have been in manufacturing or industrial settings.

 Background

+William Osler Health System asked Brampton City Council for municipal funding, at a December 13, 2019 meeting.
+An emergency declaration was considered, but withdrawn.
+Brampton's Peel Memorial Urgent Care Centre was designed for 10,000 patients a year, and operated at 75,000 patients a year receiving funding for 15,000.
+Brampton had the lowest per capita hospital beds in Ontario, with 0.9 per 1000 residents, compared to the provincial average of 2.3.
+It also had the lowest per capita funding in Ontario, and Canada's second lowest rate.

-Brampton City Council voted unanimously in favour of declaring a "health care emergency" in the city, citing chronic overcrowding of Brampton Civic Hospital, its only full hospital facility.
+In January 2020, CBC News reports that overcrowding — Code Gridlock — is routine in Ontario hospitals.
+Following the release of this report, and a presentation by a group of doctors, Brampton City Council voted unanimously in favour of declaring a "health care emergency" in the city, citing chronic overcrowding of Brampton Civic Hospital, its only full hospital facility.